-Each pétproject wine is fermented naturally, utilizing native environmental yeasts.
+Each pétproject wine is fermented naturally, utilizing wild yeast from the vineyard.
 Native fermentations are dynamic- always unpredictable and lively.
 They present a challenge each harvest that I am happy to accept.

-Each pétproject wine is fermented naturally, utilizing native environmental yeasts, as opposed to cultured lab yeast.
-I opt to use a pie de cuve to begin the fermentation- a small, potent "starter" from the site- which I begin about in advance of the bulk fermentation.
-This culture concentrate is then added to the rest of the grapes when they are picked to jumpstart the fermentation.
+Every pét project wine is fermented naturally, utilizing wild indiginous yeast from the vineyard, as opposed to cultured lab yeast.
+I opt to use a pied de cuve to begin the fermentation- a small, "starter" from the vineyard- which I begin in advance of the bulk fermentation.
+To jumpstart the fermentation, this culture is then added to the rest of the grapes when they are picked.
 I often compare this method to baking sourdough bread with a starter.
-Using this technique helps build up a nice yeast population, allowing the primary fermentation to take off strong.
+Using this technique helps build up a healthy and diverse yeast population, allowing the primary fermentation to take off strong.
 I have been asked on occasion if this process yields the same result as leaving the grapes and must to ferment on their own, completely untouched.
 In fact, it can be almost the exact same result, however, using a pied de cuve is more intentional, it promotes a healthier fermentation and in my opinion adds an element of craftsmanship to an otherwise uncontrolled process.

-To make the pie de cuve, I pick about 25 lbs of exceptional looking fruit at a vineyard about a week before harvest.
-I hand destem this fruit into a carboy and use what looks like a large potato masher (it’s actually a large potato masher) to crush the fruit and make a mash of juice and skins.
-The environmental yeasts get to work, and I check these vineyard-specific fermentations daily, doing mini-punch downs.
-After 3-4 days the fermentation taking place becomes visible- bubbing and releasing gases.
-When I make still red wines at Foundry Vineyards using this method, I pour the pie de cuve into the fermenter when the harvested fruit is added, but for white wines and pét-nats I add it to the pressed juice after it has settled and been racked off to a new tank, a day or two after pressing.
+To make the pied de cuve, I pick about 25 lbs of exceptionally healthy looking fruit at the vineyard about a week before harvest.
+I hand destem this fruit into a large-mouth glass carboy and use what looks like an oversized potato masher (it’s actually a large potato masher) to crush the fruit and make a mash of juice and skins.
+The environmental yeasts get to work eating the sugars.
+I check these vineyard-specific fermentations daily, performing mini punch-downs.
+After 3-4 days the fermentation taking place becomes visible- bubbling away.